Prague Experience logoPrague tourist information & travel guide logo

 In the winter, you will be glad of a warm coat, hat and gloves.
 Waterproof shoes are also a good idea, to protect you against rain or snow.

-Prague is a wonderful city to explore on foot, so a comfortable pair of shoes is a good idea all year round.
-The city centre is compact, making it easy to walk between the Prague sights and tourist attractions.
+Prague is a wonderful city to explore on foot, so wearing a comfortable pair of shoes is vital.
+The city centre is compact, making it easy to walk between the sights and tourist attractions.
 And the most important sights, such as Prague Castle and the Old Town Square, are only fully accessible on foot.

 While it may be nice to dress smartly, and many people do, Prague is a fairly casual city.
 Restaurants, concert venues, theatres and other tourist venues do not have strict dress codes, and accept most forms of attire.